mnnuahg/StamicCGRA/README.md

 run.bat example/popcount.csv

 This will show a list of read and write of each FIFO of each PE, which effectively represents the tokens transmitted and received by each PE at each cycle.

+# About the Example
+The example computes the population count (number of bit 1) of 0 ~ 9.
+The population count of a number X is computed by iteratively execute X = X&(X-1) and count how many iterations are required for X to reach 0.

+example/popcount.csv is the data flow graph implemented by our CGRA instructions.

+example/popcount.odg is a more readable data flow graph of the example, you may need LibreOffice to open it.

+example/popcount.ods is a colorized version of example/popcount.csv, with matching color in example/popcount.odg.

+The output of the computation are pairs of tokens (i, popcount(i)), which will eventually flow to the ST node.
+Thus we can check the correctness of the computation by examining the input of the ST node.